guoyanghg/315Battle_Java-OpenGL/README.md

 * Online Battle

-This requires a simple P2P connection between the two parties.
+This requires a simple P2P connection between the two players.

-Both parties should open the P2P client, then the inviter should enter the IP address of the other party to request the P2P connection to be established.
+Both players should open the game client, then the inviter should enter the IP address of the other player to request the connection.

 ## Authors